 Lockheed Martin highly values its long-standing relationship with the Republic of Korea and Korean industry partners.
+Just a few examples of this partnership include:

 F-35 Lightning II